-Filmed role play / simulation games are recommended, either following the set situation of "Minoria Majoria" either / following concrete critical incidents proposed by Filming and joint participants. review of the film has an important added value, as the videoscopy helps participants to become aware of their performance.
+Filmed role play / simulation games are recommended, either following the set situation of "Minoria Majoria" either following concrete critical incidents proposed by participants.
+Filming and joint review of the film has an important added value, as the videoscopy helps participants to become of their aware performance.